Claiming compensation for criminal damage

 Making a claim

 You must lodge a notice of intention to apply for criminal damage compensation.
 You can do this online or use a form.

-You must complete and submit your notice of intention within 10 days of the damage being caused to the property or vehicle.
+You must complete and send your notice of intention within 10 days of the damage being caused to the property or vehicle.

 As part of the online application process, you need to set up an nidirect account and have your identity verified.
 To learn more about creating an nidirect account and to find your nearest office for identity checks, go to:

 To start your notice of intention, go to:

 Download a notice of intention to make a claim